Mutations

 Neuropathology

-Neuropathological examinations have revealed atrophy in several brain regions, including frontal and temporal lobes, basal ganglia, and hippocampus, with depigmentation of the substantia nigra.
+Neuropathological examinations have revealed atrophy in several brain regions, including frontal and temporal lobes, basal ganglia, and hippocampus, with depigmentation of the substantia nigra (summarized in Karch et al., 2019, Table 1).
+In the temporal lobes, gray matter loss appears to occur predominantly in the lateral temporal lobes, while the medial temporal lobe is relatively spared (Whitwell et al., 2009).
 At the microscopic level, neuronal loss, ballooned neurons, and gliosis have been reported, with 4-repeat (4R) tau inclusions, particularly in the frontal and temporal cortices.
 In neurons, tau has been detected in ring-like and dot-like inclusions in the perinuclear region, as well as in cytoplasmic fibrillary aggregates and neuropil threads.
 In astrocytes, thorn-shaped inclusions have been reported, and in oligodendrocytes, coiled bodies (summarized in Karch et al., 2019, Table 1).

 Consistent with the variability in clinical phenotypes, heterogeneity in neuropathology has been observed (see Ghetti et al., 2015 for review).
 Examples of pathological features that vary across individuals include: types of neuronal and glial inclusions and their hyperphosphorylation profiles (e.g., Ferrer et al., 2014; Tacik et al., 2017; Borrego-Écija et al., 2017), the presence of mini Pick-like bodies (e.g., Nasreddine et al., 1999; Adamec et al., 2002; Ferrer et al., 2014Borrego-Écija et al., 2017), and co-existence of multiple neurodegenerative pathologies, such as AD with FTD (e.g., Van Sweiten et al., 1999).

-Brain imaging studies have also revealed heterogeneity (see Villa et al., 2024 for review).
-In most carriers with bvFTD, bilateral atrophy of frontal and temporal regions was observed.
-However, some had atrophy predominantly on the left side, one had generalized cortical atrophy, another hippocampal involvement, and another parietal atrophy.
+However, multiple examples of heterogeneity have been reported in brain imaging studies, with some carriers having atrophy predominantly on the left side, one having generalized cortical atrophy, another hippocampal involvement, and another parietal atrophy (Villa et al., 2024).
 Moreover, in carriers diagnosed with svPPA, atrophy was most severe in the anterior temporal lobe, sometimes with a left-predominant asymmetry.
 In contrast, in a rtvFTD carrier, right-predominant atrophy of the anterior temporal pole was observed, and in a CBS carrier, bilateral symmetric putaminal hyperintense signals.

 As noted above, different mixes of tau conformers have been identified in patients with different neurological phenotypes which may underlie some of the observed neuropathological heterogeneity (Daude et al., 2020).